 Broadly, I see two major elements in our contribution.
 The first of these is through our gender reports.
 In March, Elsevier will launch its third report on gender in research, following on from our global report in 2017 and our Germany-focused report in 2015.
 Elsevier also contributed to the most recent European Commission She Figures report.

-Our latest report will further examine critical gender issues and performance in research through a gender lens.
+Our latest report will further examine critical gender issues and performance in research through a gender lens [Note: this report is now available].
 It will include quantitative analyses into new areas and themes — including collaboration networks and career progression — plus a qualitative research component focused on perceptions of gender diversity in academia.

 That’s a serious undertaking.
 What makes Elsevier the right organization to deliver that?